perrito666/chat2world/README.md

 The whole auth process is interactive, it will ask you to open a URL in your browser, login and paste the code back in the chat.

+## Connecting Bluesky

+Start a chat with your bot (you could do this in public as it will use your userID not your chatID) and issue the `/bluesky_auth` command (this is necessary only once, it will store the identifier and app password in an encrypted file named `<userID>.bsky.json`).

+Bear in mind, this uses an **APP PASSWORD** not your main password, you can generate one in the settings of your bluesky account.

 ## Posting

-To begin a post you need to issue the `/new` command, this will set the bot ready for your inputs.
+To begin a post you need to issue the `/new [lang=es | es]` command, this will set the bot ready for your inputs.

 Any input that is not a known command while in post mode will be considered part of the post.

 You can also send images, if you add a caption to them, it will be used as alt-text in mastodon.

 Finally, you can either `/send` or `/cancel` the post.

+## Tooling

+There are flags provided for encryption and decryption of files.
+Find them with `./chat2world --help` (they also require the secret in the environment)